Want To Be A Cord Cutter? Consider These 17 Alternatives To Cable TV!

 Quite a few Star Trek fans groaned when they learned that a new franchise series would headline CBS’ foray into streaming services.
 However, Star Trek: Discovery has been well-received, with a spin-off coming up.
 Anticipation is also high for the upcoming Star Trek: Picard series.
 CBS All Access also of course has an extensive library of movies and television for a monthly subscription fee, with a limited free trial available for you to test it out with.

 3) CW Seed:

 The CW is hardly the only network to put a lot of their older and even current TV series online, but CW Seed is notable for an easy interface and nearly all the network’s content.
 Two notable classics include Everyone Hates Chris and the American version of Whose Line Is It Anyway?
 CW posted nearly all the episodes from the original ABC eight seasons along with the revival version.
 USA Network is another channel known for posting a lot of original content to their website.

 4) Digital Antenna:

-At the time of writing, this new player in the streaming sector is all the range.
-Documentaries, original series, short-form content, and classic Disney movies are available along with major franchises, such as Marvel, Pixar, Star Wars, and National Geographic.
+At the time of writing, this new player in the streaming sector is all the rage.
+Everything from documentaries, to original series, to short-form content, to classic Disney movies are available along with major franchises, such as Marvel, Pixar, Star Wars, and National Geographic.
 You can even get three decades worth of Simpsons episodes.
 It’s almost a must-have for households with kids, but there is also a broader package available that comes with Hulu and ESPN+.